craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	GME-016 is a simple golden ring enscribed with the phrase 'Money, Power, Respect' in Arthurian.
 While worn, if the wearer speaks the words "I wish", their following sentance is considered by GME-016, which then attempts to enact the most harmful rendition of that wish.

-	GME-016 was contained by Kakurak after it's singular use by Frankie Avaati to remove the acting government of the
+	GME-016 was contained by Kakurak after it's singular use by Frankie Avaati to remove the acting governments of the Great Northen Forests and make way for the oncoming rise of the Bandit Lords.
 ```

 ###### The Token of Indestructability